 Unrealized losses on investment securities resulted from changes in market interest rates.
-The Corporation's portfolio is comprised of securities issued or guaranteed by the U.S. government or government-sponsored enterprises.
+The Corporation's portfolio is comprised of securities issued or guaranteed by the U.S. government agencies or government-sponsored enterprises.
 As such, it is expected that the securities would not be settled at a price less than the amortized cost of the investments.
 Further, the Corporation does not intend to sell the investments, and it is not more-likely-than-not that it will be required to sell the investments before recovery of amortized costs.
-At December 31, 2022, the Corporation had 1,289 securities in an unrealized loss position with no allowance for credit losses, comprised of 27 U.S. Treasury securities, 1,008 residential mortgage-backed securities and 254 commercial mortgage-backed securities.
+No allowance for credit losses was recorded on securities in an unrealized loss position at December 31, 2023 or December 31, 2022.

-Interest receivable on investment securities totaled \$49 million and \$36 million at December 31, 2022 and 2021 and was included in accrued income and other assets on the Consolidated Balance Sheets.
+Interest receivable on investment securities totaled \$40 million and \$49 million at December 31, 2023 and 2022, respectively, and was included in accrued income and other assets on the Consolidated Balance Sheets.

-Sales, calls and write-downs of investment securities available-for-sale, computed based on the adjusted cost of the specific security, resulted in no gains or losses during the years ended December 31, 2022 and 2021.
-During the year ended December 31, 2020, a \$1 million gain was offset by a \$1 million loss, recorded in noninterest income.
+Sales, calls and write-downs of investment securities available-for-sale, computed based on the adjusted cost of the specific security, resulted in no gains or losses during the years ended December 31, 2023, 2022 and 2021.